StabbyCutyou/moldovan_slammer/README.md

 # Roadmap

-I'll continue to add support for more random value categories, such as a general {time} field, as well as add support for generating data using the full unicode table, and not just the ASCII characters a - z.
+I'll continue to add support for more random value categories, such as a general {time} field.

 I also want to come up with a better internal design for how the interpreter is organized and architected, but I'm waiting until I have a richer feature set before I tackly an overall re-design of the current implementation.
 This likely won't happen until I split the libraries into Moldova and Slammer.